 “So if the KJV is indeed too difficult to understand for modern readers, we’ve got a significant problem—the most significant problem a translation can have: What’s the point in using a translation in old English that people can’t understand anymore?”Ibid., 18-19

 According to Ward, two major life experiences led to his shift in thinking.
 The first is that Ward has spent more time than the average Christian studying the Bible in various translations.
 The second is that he has spent years sharing the Gospel.
 In his experience, he argues that learning the English of the KJV is not a reasonable expectation to impose on the average Christian.
 Here’s the plot twist: He then admits that he actually has trouble reading certain passages in the KJV.
-After repeatedly stating that he understood the KJV, he now says he actually cannot.
+After repeatedly stating that he understood the KJV growing up, he now says he actually cannot.
 He recalls an experience at a summer camp, where not one person of 10,000, pastors included, could understand the phrase, “fret not thyself in any wise to do evil.”
 This is a perfect example where Matthew Henry could have helped Ward understand this “cryptic” passage.
 “Do not envy them their prosperity.”

 “As also in all his epistles, speaking in them of these things; in which are some things hard to be understood”2 Peter 3:16

 The quoted material above is one of the Biblical proofs Ward uses to support his argument.
 The reader will see later that Ward will call upon Scripture to make the claim that if something can’t be understood, it cannot be of value to the people of God.
 It is important to recognize that Ward has relied heavily upon anecdotes to develop his narrative up to this point, and now he is beginning to invoke Scripture to support these anecdotes.
 In effect, Ward is saying, “These people I knew once didn’t understand this verse.”
 He is beginning to make the case to his reader, that while most people read the KJV, many of them don’t even know they can’t understand it.